Singapore–United States relations: Second Trump Administration

+In May 2025, Singapore's Ministry of Foreign Affairs said foreign embassies should not use international disputes involving third parties to provoke domestic reactions as such geopolitical matters were best handled through diplomacy.
+The statement was made following an argument on social media between the US and Chinese embassies over the South China Sea that stemmed from a video posted by the US Embassy which likened China’s maritime claims to a neighbor illegally occupying shared spaces in Singapore's public housing.

 Fields of relations

-During the 2015 ASEAN Summit, when US President Barack Obama met Singapore Prime Minister Lee Hsien Loong, Obama described the state of bilateral relations as being "very, very strong".
+During the 2015 ASEAN Summit, when US President Barack Obama met Singapore Prime Minister Lee Hsien Loong, Obama described the state of bilateral relations as being "very, very strong."

 Free trade agreement

 The United States and Singapore signed the Singapore–United States Free Trade Agreement on 6 May 2003; the agreement entered into force on 1 January 2004.
 The growth of U.S. investment in Singapore and the large number of Americans living there enhance opportunities for contact between Singapore and the United States.
 Singapore is a Visa Waiver Program country.

 The Singapore Government denied speculation that the signing of the FTA was linked to Singapore's support of the Iraq War coalition shortly before the signing.

 Military relations

 Singapore has long standing military relations with the United States.
 The United States sells arms to Singapore and provides access to its bases to train the Singaporean military outside of their small island city-state.
 Under the U.S.–Singapore Strategic Framework Agreement, some U.S. Navy littoral combat ships are rotationally deployed to Singapore's Changi Naval Base.
 Air Force One also lands at Paya Lebar Air Base whenever the president visits the country.
 On September 23, 2019, Singapore Prime Minister Lee Hsien Loong and US President Donald Trump renewed a key defence pact which allows American forces to use Singapore's air and naval bases, extending it by another 15 years to 2035.
 On 1 April 2022, Prime Minister Lee Hsien Loong emphasised that Singapore is not an ally of the United States, Singapore will not be involved in a war of the United States or ask the United States to come to the rescue when something happens to Singapore.